dillonforrest/startup/_posts/2014-11-05-book-review-traction.md

 # *Traction* directly influenced the way I prioritize my time

 My biggest fears in becoming an entrepreneur were, and still are, marketing and sales.
 I'm a developer.
-Code shouldn't be a problem.
-But I'm out of my comfort zone if I'm trying to sell and build a brand.
+Code shouldn't be a problem if I'm decent at my job.
+But I'm out of my comfort zone if I'm trying to sell and market.

 <a href="http://tractionbook.com/" target="_blank">*Traction*</a> is a new book which is perfect for people like myself.
 It's written by <a href="https://twitter.com/yegg" target="_blank">Gabriel Weinberg and <a href="https://twitter.com/jwmares" target="_blank">Justin Mares</a>.
-The aim of the book is to guide a startup on its pursuit for traction and growth.
+The aim of the book is to guide the startup's pursuit for traction and growth.

 My main takeaway is that a startup should never spend 100% of its time on product.
 It should always prioritize traction, at every single step of both the product and company life cycle.